Justia Lawyer Rating

 Domestic Violence Crimes Q & A

-Guide to surviving your domestic violence arrest in connecticut Top Stamford criminal defense lawyers would agree that domestic violence crimes are treated very seriously by Connecticut State’s Attorney’s and Courts.
+Couple ArguingThe best Stamford criminal defense lawyers would agree that domestic violence crimes are treated very seriously by Connecticut State’s Attorney’s and Courts.
 Resolving even a minor domestic violence case can require numerous trips to Court, the imposition of criminal orders of protection and the possibility of having to engage in Court ordered classes.
-Any criminal case is a stressful and frightening experience to go through but domestic violence matters have the added dimension of possible separation from your family and loved ones while the case is pending.
+Any criminal case is a stressful and frightening experience to go through, but domestic violence matters have the added dimension of possible separation from your family and loved ones while the case is pending.
+In many situations a domestic violence offense is alleged by one party to get the upper hand in a contemplated divorce proceeding.
+In every domestic violence case, some level of order of protection will be issued.
+Since an order of protection can result in you needing to vacate your home or have no contact with the victim it is important to seek legal counsel as soon as you have been arrested for a domestic violence case.

 Frequently Charged Domestic Violence Crimes